RJDennis/SolveDSGE.jl/README.md

 To solve a model using SolveDSGE two files are required.
 The model file contains the specifications, parameters, equations, etc for the model that is to be solved.
 The solution file reads and processes the model file, specifies a solution scheme, solves the model, and performs any post-solution analysis.

+If you use this package, then please star the package on github and acknowledge its use appropriately in your work.

 Installation
 ------------